Financial Derivatives Trading

-There are a number of financial derivatives that are offered either OTC (Over-the-counter) or via an Exchange.
-Derivatives values are affected by the performance of the underlying asset or as mentioned contract.
+The most common types of derivative contracts are futures, options and CFDs.
+These are offered either OTC (Over-the-counter) or via an Exchange.
+The derivative’s value is affected by the performance of the underlying asset and also the contract conditions.

 The more common derivatives used in online trading are: